Constitutional Law Courses

 Constitutional Law II: Freedom of Speech

-This course explores the doctrine and theory of the constitutional law of freedom of speech.
+A study of the doctrine and theory of the constitutional law of freedom of speech.
 The subjects for discussion include advocacy of unlawful conduct, defamation, invasion of privacy, commercial speech, obscenity and pornography, offensive speech, symbolic expression, protest in public places, regulation of campaign finance, and selective government subsidies of speech.
 Students who have completed Constitutional Law IV are ineligible to enroll in this course.
-The grade is based on a final examination and class participation.
+Students may take a final exam or write a major paper (20-25 pages).

 Previously: